canghelet/Emag_BDD_Testing/EmagBDDTesting/README.md

-This is the Emag BDD Automation Framework project.
+This is the Emag BDD Automation Framework project written in Python.

 Site tested: emag.ro\
 Design pattern used: page object model\